 2 to support the development and cost-effective deployment of wireless broadband networks as part of their national broadband strategies and policies;

-3 to facilitate connectivity to wireless broadband networks as one important component of enabling access to broadband services and applications.
+3 to facilitate connectivity to wireless broadband networks as one important component of enabling access to broadband services and applications;

+4 to undertake concrete actions, to support ITU's actions and to develop their own initiatives in order to implement this resolution;

+5 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs and future networks, especially in regard to NGN and future networks planning, deployment, operation and maintenance, and the development of NGN-based and future networks-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.

 Reasons: Streamlining Resolutions by merging Resolution 203 with the Resolution 137 and to use Resolution 203 as the main body of the text.